Iambic pentameter

 Iambic pentameter is the most common meter in English poetry.
-It was first introduced into English by Chaucer in 14th century on the basis of French and Italian models.
+It was first introduced into English by Chaucer in the 14th century on the basis of French and Italian models.
 It is used in several major English poetic forms, including blank verse, the heroic couplet, and some of the traditionally rhymed stanza forms.
-William Shakespeare famously used iambic pentameter in his plays and sonnets, John Milton in his Paradise Lost, and William Wordsworth in The Prelude.
+William Shakespeare famously used iambic pentameter in his plays and sonnets, as did John Milton in his Paradise Lost and William Wordsworth in The Prelude.

 As lines in iambic pentameter usually contain ten syllables, it is considered a form of decasyllabic verse.

 Meter

 Example

 An iambic foot is an unstressed syllable followed by a stressed syllable.
 The rhythm can be written as: